Genghis Khan — Emperor with Extraordinary Military Achievements

 When Temujin was 44, he finally defeated or complied all clans in the Mongolia Plateau, and built the unified Mongol Empire there.
 He was then respected as Genghis Khan or Genghis emperor.

-Genghis Khan created Mongolia characters, published, and implemented the first law in his empire.
+Genghis Khan created Mongolian characters, published, and implemented the first law in his empire.
 He established an administration system that combined military, politics, and the economy as a whole pact.

 Generals with great contributions were nominated and rewarded as the ruling class; they were responsible for their own areas’ military activities, politics, and economy.
 This system made his army efficient, organized, and powerful.